Overview

 / Scope

-- Multi-tenant data model
+- Multi-tenant data model (shared schema, row-level isolation)

-- Booking & scheduling engine
+- Booking & scheduling engine with 3 staff selection modes (auto-assign, single, per-service)

-- Background jobs & notifications
+- Scheduled jobs & notifications (reminders, no-show detection, review requests)

 Highlights